Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Implementation and Results

-The robot is dropped from 0.35 m above the ground.
-If the robot is stationary within 2 seconds (with neglectable velocity, neglectable angular velocity, and neglectable distance to the ground), we record the final joint positions, the final roll angle, the final pitch angle, and the body height.
+The robot was dropped from 0.35 m above the ground.
+If the robot was stationary within 2 seconds (with negligible velocity, angular velocity, and distance to the ground), we recorded the final joint positions, the final roll angle, the final pitch angle, and the body height.
 We assume the ground to be flat for sampling.

-With $12\times$ multiprocessing, we can sample 2.4k static poses per hour on an ordinary desktop machine.
+With $12\times$ multiprocessing, we sampled 2.4k static poses within an hour on an ordinary desktop machine.